ramansaini23/Google-Play-Store-analysis/README.md

 -Analyze the average sentiment polarity of user reviews for each app category.

+Column Names and Descriptions

+googleplaystore Dataset

+App: Application name

+Category: The category the app belongs to

+Rating: Overall user rating of the app (as when scraped)

+Reviews: Number of user reviews for the app (as when scraped)

+Size: Size of the app (as when scraped)

+Installs: Number of user downloads/installs for the app (as when scraped)

+Type: Paid or Free

+Price: Price of the app (as when scraped)

+Content Rating: The age group the app is targeted at - Children / Mature 21+ / Adult

+Genres: An app can belong to multiple genres

+Last Updated: Date when the app was last updated on Play Store (as when scraped)

+Current Ver: Current version of the app available on Play Store (as when scraped)

+Android Ver: Min required Android version (as when scraped)

+googleplaystore_user_reviews Dataset

+App: Application name
+Sentiment: Sentiment of the review.
+Sentiment Polarity: Polarity of the sentiment.
+Sentiment Subjectivity: Subjectivity of the sentiment.
+Translated Review: Translated review text.
 Sentiment Reviews by App Category
 -Provide the distribution of sentiments across different app categories.